Make it your mission to wear red on

 At Texas Heart Institute, we have made it our mission to fight heart disease in women.
 Make it your mission too.
 Join the campaign and choose something red to wear on Friday.
 Help us raise awareness about the devastating toll of heart disease on women.
 Together, we can save lives.

-Celebrating 10 years of National Wear Red Day . . .
+Celebrating National Wear Red Day . . .

 "Red is always in fashion, but there is no better time to wear your favorite